Kishorelee/SupportDeskDasboard/README.md

 # SupportDeskDasboard
-# codes are aviable in master branch
+#Codes can be found in the master branch.